terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/ExceptionHandling.txt

   **Currently it has been found that unexpected errors occur if JPA(Hibernate) is used.**

   * In case of unique constraint violation, \ ``org.springframework.dao.DataIntegrityViolationException``\  occurs and not \ ``DuplicateKeyException``\ .
-  * If pessimistic locking fails, the child class of \ ``org.springframework.dao.UncategorizedDataAccessException``\  occurs and not \ ``PessimisticLockingFailureException``\ .

-  \ ``UncategorizedDataAccessException``\  that occurs at the time of pessimistic locking error, is classified as system error, hence handling it in the application is not recommended.
-  However, there might be cases wherein this exception may need to be handled.
-  This exception can be handled since exception notifying the occurrence of pessimistic locking error is saved as the cause of exception.

-  =>Further analysis

-  **The current behavior is as follows:**

-  * PostgreSQL + for update nowait

-    - org.springframework.orm.hibernate3.HibernateJdbcException
-    - Caused by: org.hibernate.PessimisticLockException

-  * Oracle + for update

-    - org.springframework.orm.hibernate3.HibernateSystemException
-    - Caused by: Caused by: org.hibernate.dialect.lock.PessimisticEntityLockException
-    - Caused by: org.hibernate.exception.LockTimeoutException

-  * Oracle / PostgreSQL + Unique constraint

-    - org.springframework.dao.DataIntegrityViolationException
-    - Caused by: org.hibernate.exception.ConstraintViolationException

 .. _exception-handling-exception-type-systemexception-label: